How Good Is Your Lead Process? A Simple Scorecard

 The checklist is designed so that questions 1–4 test your capture and qualification layer, questions 5–7 test your routing and response layer, and questions 8–10 test your measurement and optimization layer.

 Most teams have problems in all three layers.
 That's because the layers are connected — bad capture leads to bad routing leads to bad measurement.
 Fixing one without fixing the others just moves the bottleneck.
+The goal is to identify your weakest layer and fix it first, then iterate across the funnel systematically.

 Where Surface fits

 Surface was built to cover all three layers — capture, routing, and measurement — in one system.
-If your score landed below 7, most of your "no" answers map directly to gaps that Surface closes.
+If your score landed below 7, most of your "no" answers map directly to gaps that Surface closes:

 If you scored yourself honestly and didn't like the number, that's the starting point.
 The next step is picking the layer where you're losing the most and fixing it first.
+Use the checklist to diagnose, then prioritize the fix that unlocks the biggest immediate lift — typically capture for teams scoring 0–4, routing for teams scoring 5–6, and measurement for teams scoring 7–8.

 Struggling to convert website visitors into leads?
 We can help